Android-for-Python/Android-for-Python-Users/README.md

 #### requirements basics

 This is the list of pip packages (and possibly versions) that your app imports from.
+So this list will alwys contain `python3, kivy`.

 **In addition** Buildozer needs to know all the packages your packages depend on; there is no pip engine to work this out on Android.
 Determining these is [shown in the next section](#find-the-dependencies).